 Total Phase is pleased to offer USB on all its devices.
-USB is the new standard for connecting peripherals to your computer.
-It easily outperforms the serial and parallel port on your computer.
+USB is the standard for connecting peripherals to your computer.
+Additionally the Promira Serial Platform includes a 1 Gigabit Ethernet port.

-Here is how USB stack up against other protocols available for other host adapters:
+Here is how USB stacks up against other protocols available for other host adapters:

 EPP/ECP - 3 MBps